Best Jobs for Career Changers

 Successful employees come from different job backgrounds

-Those interested in making a career change to insurance will find the industry very welcoming.
+Career changers interested in making a job change to insurance will find the industry very welcoming.
 The insurance industry is a big tent, which requires a diverse range of talent to be successful.
 From social media fanatics and math wizards, to graphic designers and customer service experts, being able to utilize your own unique abilities is what can help someone thrive in the insurance industry.

 Changing careers is a big step, and you want any big step to be in the right direction.
 To be certain you’re making the right decision, it’s worth considering some of the signs you should change jobs, so you can be fully prepared to execute your plan successfully.

-And if you’re looking at career change options and aren’t certain what direction to take, consider trying MyPath’s Career Wizard Quiz to see if you can find a career path in insurance that’s suitable for your unique talents.
+And if you’re looking at career change options and aren’t certain what direction to take, consider trying MyPath’s Career Wizard Quiz to see if you can find more second job ideas or a career path in insurance that’s suitable for your unique talents.